All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Insulin resistance.
 Age-related insulin resistance is extremely common after 65.
 It promotes fat storage, particularly around the abdomen, and increases the risk of type 2 diabetes.
 Tirzepatide directly addresses insulin resistance through its dual-hormone mechanism.

 Joint pain and mobility.
 Osteoarthritis affects more than a third of adults over 65.
 Excess weight increases mechanical load on damaged joints, creating a pain-inactivity-weight gain cycle.
-Even a 10% reduction in body weight can transform joint pain and mobility.
+Even a 10% reduction in body weight can change joint pain and mobility.

 Cardiovascular protection.
 Heart disease risk peaks after 65.
 Tirzepatide improves multiple cardiovascular risk factors simultaneously: body weight, blood sugar, blood pressure, triglycerides, and inflammation markers.